handpoint/doc/android_versioned_docs/version-Android SDK 6.7.0/androideventlisteners.md

 `Events.SignatureRequired` <span class="badge badge--info">Interface</span>

 The SignatureRequired interface must be implemented in order to receive an event when a card requires a signature as a verification method.
-This interface is only required for an Hi5 or Hilite integration, PAX and Telpo terminals automatically prompt for signature capture on the terminal.
+This interface is only required for an Hilite integration, PAX and Telpo terminals automatically prompt for signature capture on the terminal.

 **Methods**